lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/tucson-teststand/index.rst

 Non-Production Systems
 ----------------------

-The Tucson test stand operates all CSCs and systems on the production domain.
+The Tucson Teststand operates all CSCs and systems on the production domain.

 .. _Deployment-Activities-TTS-BareMetal: